Stocks See Support Ahead of Wednesday's FOMC Decision

 US Stock Movers

-The Magnificent Seven stocks are all trading higher, led by a gain of more than +2% in Microsoft (MSFT) and a gain of more than +1% in Nvidia (NVDA).
+The Magnificent Seven stocks are mixed, with Microsoft (MSFT) and Tela (TSLA) showing gains of more than +2%.
+Microsoft is trading higher after news that it will receive a 27% ownership stake worth about $135 billion in the restructured for-profit OpenAI entity.

-Nvidia (NVDA), Marvell Technology (MRVL), and Intel (INTC) are up more than +1%, but most of the other chip stocks are showing losses, giving back some of Monday's gains.
+Intel (INTC) is up more than +5%, but most of the other chip stocks are showing losses, giving back some of Monday's gains.

-PayPal (PYPL) is up more than +9% on a CNBC report that Open AI has agreed to embed Paypal's digital wallet into ChatGPT.
+PayPal (PYPL) is up more than +10%, and is the largest gainer in the Nasdaq 100 index, on a CNBC report that Open AI has agreed to embed Paypal's digital wallet into ChatGPT.

 D.R.
-Horton (DHI) is down more than -3% after reporting an earnings miss.
+Horton (DHI) is down about -1% after reporting an earnings miss.

 Royal Caribbean (RCL) is down more than -7% after an earnings miss.